Submit Your Request

 Step-by-Step Professional Cleaning Process

-Use specialized tools to remove hair without damaging bristles: start with seam ripper for wraps, follow with compressed air for debris, finish with isopropyl alcohol wipe-down.
+Proper institutional cleaning extends brush life by an average of 3 to 4 months.
+Use specialized tools to remove hair without tearing the bristles: start with a seam ripper for wraps, follow with compressed air for fine dust, and finish with an isopropyl alcohol wipe-down.

 Cleaning Station Setup